fkarakas/go-runtime-metrics/README.md

 ## 3- Access dashboard 'Go runtime'

-Wait for metrics collect and go to the dashboard Go runtime.
+Wait for metrics collection and go to the dashboard Go runtime.
 If not selected, choose the right `measurement` in the dashboard top drop down list.

 http://localhost:3000/d/1/go-runtime?orgId=1&from=now-15m&to=now&refresh=5s